Bumping along a dirt road for five hours, I caught my first glimpse of Zimbabwe’s rural villages rising up from the dust.

 During the rainy season, dirt and waste could be washed into the wells, contaminating the water.
 Cholera was always a possibility.

-The Red Cross gave families construction materials to build new wells with walls to keep out the dirty water.
+To change this, the Red Cross gave families the materials they needed to build their own latrine toilets as well as new wells with walls to keep out the dirty water.

 People now appreciate how much healthier they feel from eating more nutritious food and drinking clean water.

 Children’s education is very important to Zimbabwe’s parents.
 It matters to them if they can’t afford the school fees or children can’t concentrate in class because of hunger.

 Thanks to loans from the project, widows and women with HIV or disabilities have started their own small businesses.